Last updated: 7 April 2026

 Industry analysts estimate the Security + Intune bundle will sit between $12 and $15 per user per month on top of E3.
 That represents a potential 30 to 40 per cent saving compared to upgrading to E5.
 For organisations that need advanced security and data governance but do not use every E5 feature, this is worth a serious look.

+Microsoft has announced that Security Copilot will be included with all Microsoft 365 E5 subscriptions.
+Security Copilot is an AI-powered assistant that integrates into Microsoft Defender, Entra, Intune, and Purview.
 E5 customers will receive 400 Security Compute Units per month for every 1,000 licenced users.
 Rollout has already begun for some tenants and will continue over the coming months.

-Microsoft 365 Copilot Chat, the AI assistant that works across Word, Excel, PowerPoint, Outlook, and OneNote, is now embedded across all Microsoft 365 plans.
+Microsoft 365 Copilot Chat — the AI assistant that works across Word, Excel, PowerPoint, Outlook, and OneNote — is now embedded across all Microsoft 365 plans.
 This is not the full Copilot licence (which still costs extra for advanced features), but it brings AI-powered summarisation, content generation, and calendar intelligence to every user.

 With Business Basic and Business Standard both going up while Business Premium holds steady, the maths is changing.
 Business Premium includes everything in Business Standard plus: